Our Team

 Taslim Tagore MBA

-Master of Public Health candidate at SUNY, Potsdam, District Chief in Akwesasne, and public safety dispatcher who has served nearly 30 years as youth and First Nations dental care advocate and public health facilitator at Kanonhkwa’tsheri:io, the Akwesasne Dental Clinic.
+(she/her) District Chief in Akwesasne, and public safety dispatcher who has served nearly 30 years as youth and First Nations dental care advocate and public health facilitator at Kanonhkwa’tsheri:io, the Akwesasne Dental Clinic.
 Facilitates health education and empowers individuals to take charge of their health through policy and program interventions.
 Drawing from a lineage of maternal wisdom and commitment to kindness, including as mother and grandmother, she has dedicated her life to serving and educating for health among underserved areas and populations, deploying interdisciplinary tools, collaboration, and partnership to surface and address the mental, physical, and spiritual implications of health and healthcare access.
+Master of Public Health candidate at SUNY, Potsdam,

 Theresa Adams MsPH